 US Marine deserter sought for Virginia man's killing: sheriff

-Virginia authorities are reportedly seeking a U.S. Marine deserter from Camp Lejeune in connection with the killing of a man who was his mother’s boyfriend.
+Virginia authorities are seeking a U.S. Marine deserter from Camp Lejeune in connection with the killing of a man who was his mother’s boyfriend.

 Michael Brown, 22, was being sought in the shooting death of 54-year-old Rodney Brown in Hardy on Saturday afternoon, according to the Franklin County Sheriff’s Office.